Please enable JavaScript.

 According to Eggins, spoken communication is characterised by its dynamic structure, by being context-dependent, interactive, open-ended, spontaneous, with an everyday lexis.

-Eggins classifies spoken interactions into 2 groups:
+Eggins classifies spoken interactions into 2 groups motivated by different functions or communicative purpose and context:

 Eggins, S. (1994).
 An Introduction to Systemic Functional Linguistics.